Sales and commercial

 The latest major upgrade to Flex Power Designer (4.0 and above) has now added the ability to import the .xpe output files from Xilinx's Power Estimator Tool to allow for easy power tree creation and optimization for Xilinx FPGAs.
-Families such as the Virtex Ultrascale+ are currently supported, and more families will be added continuously.
+Families such as the Virtex Ultrascale+ and Kintex Ultrascale+ are currently supported, and more families will be added continuously.
 You can view a demo of the new features of this version of Flex Power Designer in the webinar recording below.

 How do I use parametric search?

 The parametric search is a tool to help you to quickly find products that meet your specific requirements.
 You can easily access the parametric search from the homepage.
 Parametric search has many different search fields, which by filling in your needed criteria will automatically return only matching products to enable you to hone in on the optimum solution(s).

 Why should I create an account?

 By creating your own account, you can immediately access the Flex Power Designer Tool rather than having to enter your full contact details again.
 In future updates to this section, we will also include the ability to save details of your selected products in one place, as well as adding other useful functions.

 I forgot my password!
 How do I reset it?